klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.totalSupply()
 ```
-Return the total number of tokens minted by the contract.
+Returns the total number of tokens minted by the contract.

 **Parameters**